 Employers often look for candidates who have a mix of hard and soft skills, so it’s worthwhile making sure you highlight both:

 - Hard skills.
 These are the job-specific abilities that you learn during your education, training, and experience.
 They’re the teachable skills that are required for specific jobs and include things like coding and programming.
+Make sure you list all certifications, and where possible, convert your hard skills, into hard certifications.
+(Looking for help with certification exams, see Certification Questions.)

 - Soft skills.
 These are the transferable skills that make you a good employee.
 They’re often the personality traits and interpersonal abilities that you can apply to just about any role.
 Examples include leadership and communication.